oxfordroadmapping/country-profiles-clean-up-zh_hant/central-america-n-caribbean/trinidad-and-tobago.md

 ## 政府

 ### 國家名稱
-- `conventional long form`: Republic of Trinidad and Tobago
+- `常用長名`: Republic of Trinidad and Tobago
-- `conventional short form`: Trinidad and Tobago
+- `常用短名`: Trinidad and Tobago
-- `etymology`: explorer Christopher COLUMBUS named the larger island "La Isla de la Trinidad" (The Island of the Trinity) on 31 July 1498 on his third voyage; the tobacco grown and smoked by the natives of the smaller island or its elongated cigar shape may account for the "tobago" name, which is spelled "tobaco" in Spanish
+- `语源学`: explorer Christopher COLUMBUS named the larger island "La Isla de la Trinidad" (The Island of the Trinity) on 31 July 1498 on his third voyage; the tobacco grown and smoked by the natives of the smaller island or its elongated cigar shape may account for the "tobago" name, which is spelled "tobaco" in Spanish

 ### 政府類型
 parliamentary republic

 ### 首都
-- `name`: Port of Spain
+- `名稱`: Port of Spain
-- `geographic coordinates`: 10 39 N, 61 31 W
+- `地理坐標`: 10 39 N, 61 31 W
-- `time difference`: UTC-4 (1 hour ahead of Washington, DC, during Standard Time)
+- `時差`: UTC-4 (1 hour ahead of Washington, DC, during Standard Time)
-- `etymology`: the name dates to the period of Spanish colonial rule (16th to late 18th centuries) when the city was referred to as "Puerto de Espana"; the name was anglicized following the British capture of Trinidad in 1797
+- `语源学`: the name dates to the period of Spanish colonial rule (16th to late 18th centuries) when the city was referred to as "Puerto de Espana"; the name was anglicized following the British capture of Trinidad in 1797

 ### 行政區劃
 9 regions, 3 boroughs, 2 cities, 1 ward **regions**:  Couva/Tabaquite/Talparo, Diego Martin, Mayaro/Rio Claro, Penal/Debe, Princes Town, Sangre Grande, San Juan/Laventille, Siparia, Tunapuna/Piarco **borough**:  Arima, Chaguanas, Point Fortin **cities**:  Port of Spain, San Fernando **ward**:  Tobago